adrian-soomro/jira-commenter/overview.md

 # Overview

-A build extensions that comments on your JIRA tickets for you.
+A build pipeline extension that comments on your JIRA tickets for you.

 ## Usage